All Episodes

 A seventh night of chaos across the country.

-Protesters in New York attacking police overnight, bashing an officer over the head.
+Protesters in New York attacking police overnight, bashing an officer over the head by a brick, sparking a stampede as cops draw their weapons.

-People not only looting but setting fires and viciously attacking a police officer.
+People not only looting, but setting fires and viciously attacking a police officer.

 The sights and sounds of horrific, horrific leadership.